Student Handbook: Section 3: Student Activities

 - Students are responsible for the conduct of their guests on campus.

 Variations to these policies require approval of the Student Activities Office.

 Daemen College recognized student organizations are not permitted to host events on campus or off campus where the primary focus is the consumption of alcohol.
 This typically refers to bar parties or fundraisers where persons pay a cover charge and alcoholic beverages are provided free or at a reduced fee.
 The intent of this policy is prevent and discourage events that promote alcohol abuse (binge drinking, underage drinking, DWI) and to reduce the risk of liability faced by student organizations and their officers when holding these types of events.

 (Please note: General policy information regarding drugs and alcohol are covered in Section 5, Campus Policies)

 How to Start a Campus Organization

-1. Students wanting to start a new recognized student organization on campus should meet with the Coordinator for Student Organizations and Greek Life to review policies and procedures which include:
+1. Students wanting to start a new recognized student organization on campus should meet with the Director of Student Activities to review policies and procedures which include:

 - Office requirements